bmourad01/lang-n-change/README.md

 Algorithms expressed in L-Tr are compiled to an OCaml program (`transform.ml`) which is then run with the language definition as the sole argument.

 Additionally, language definitions can be compiled to executable λProlog logic programs.
+Users can use this to run queries in order to test the behavior of their generated languages.

 ## Requirements